 Roby: It tastes like a real chocolate chip cookie and not some paleo or gluten-free thing. 😏

 I’ll admit it y’all.
 The other gluten-free/paleo cookies on my blog can sometimes taste… “healthy-ish” when compared to a regular cookie.
 But not this cookie.
 This cookie is worthy of the cookie name.
 It deserves a seat on the cookie throne.

 You can get creative with these cookies and substitute ingredients if you want to.
 I’ve made this cookie recipe in many different ways but my FAVORITE combination: cashew butter for the nut butter and cane sugar for the sweetener.
 You can use coconut sugar if you want to – just know it’ll change the color of the cookie.

 The ingredients in this recipe look a bit similar to those in my 3-ingredient cookie recipe but don’t be fooled, the two cookies are different!
 Those cookies while tasty are different in texture.
 They are thick and dense.
 These cookies are much lighter.
 There are a few extra ingredients in this recipe that really make a difference.
-A bit of baking soda helps them spread out a bit and makes them thin, soft and chewy.
+A bit of baking soda helps them spread out a bit and makes them thin, soft, and chewy.
 I’ve also added some vanilla extract which gives more of a “warm cookie flavor” to the cookie… that’s a thing, right?
-And then of course there’s a little sprinkle of flaky sea salt which elevates this chocolate chip cookie to a whole ‘nother level.
-These cookies are sweet, salty and cookie perfection.
+And then of course there’s a little sprinkle of flaky sea salt which elevates this chocolate chip cookie to a whole other level.
+These cookies are sweet, salty, and cookie perfection.